-Scientists find calcium is the initial trigger in our immune response to healingFebruary 14th, 2013 in Surgery /
+Scientists find calcium is the initial trigger in our immune response to healingFebruary 14, 2013 in Medicine & Health / Surgery

 For the first time scientists studying the cellular processes underlying the body's response to healing have revealed how a flash of calcium is the very first step in repairing damaged tissue.
 The findings, published in Current Biology, could lead to new therapies that speed up the healing process following injury or surgery.